jrmypttrsn/ocst28092016/onecert-security-training-28-09-2016.md

 ![inline 50%](chrome-512.png)![inline 50%](firefox-512.png)

 Google Chrome and Firefox are the your best options for a secure browser.
-It would be wise to install the HTTPS Everywhere extension, which is availble for Chrome and Firefox.
+It would be wise to install the HTTPS Everywhere extension, which is available for Chrome and Firefox.

 ---

 # _**Tracking**_

 If you would like to take your privacy even further, consider enabling the _Do Not Track_ feature in your browser.
-Websites can collect and track your browsing data, which can be done for benefecial purposes like improving security but there is no way for a user to know how their data is being used.
+Websites can collect and track your browsing data, which can be done for beneficial purposes like improving security but there is no way for a user to know how their data is being used.
 To enable _Do Not Track_, do the following:

 ---